ahuruConnect/ahuruconnect.github.io/index.md

-# Welcome to Ahuru Connect
+## Ahuru Connect is a company that helps you plan your construction project and manage different Hazards.